luminus-framework/luminus/resources/md/routes.md

 You'll notice that the template already defined the `app` in the `handler` namespace of your application.
 All you have to do is add your new routes there.

+Note that you can also apply custom middleware to the routes using `wrap-routes` as seen with `home-routes`.
+The middleware will be resolved after the routes are matched and only affect the specified routes as opposed to global middleware that's referenced in the `middleware/wrap-base`.

 ```clojure
 (def app
   (-> (routes